SpineEventEngine/logging/README.md

 1. Make a logging class implement `WithLogging` interface.
 2. Get a logger from `LoggingFactory`.

-The interface provides a default method `logger()` that returns a logger for the implementing class or object:
+The interface provides a default property `logger` that returns a logger for the implementing class or object:

 ```kotlin